jlakin67/CUDA_MLP_PROJECT/README.md

-This was a project I did for a class on high performance computing --
+This was a project I did for a class on high performance computing where I implemented an multilayer perceptron using CUDA, see pdf for details

 # project-2